CISO as a Service

 Covered entities include but are not limited to, Banks, Lenders, Insurance Companies.
 To see if your classification of business is affected, click here.

-The proposed rule specifically requires what each supervised entity needs to do.
+The in effect rule specifically requires what each supervised entity needs to do.
 This includes the following:

 - Establish a Cybersecurity Program